Mark Haddon

-Mark Haddon (born 26 September 1962) is an English novelist, best known for The Curious Incident of the Dog in the Night-Time (2003).
+Mark Haddon (born 26 September 1962, Northampton) is an English novelist, best known for The Curious Incident of the Dog in the Night-Time (2003).
 He won the Whitbread Award, the Dolly Gray Children's Literature Award, the Guardian Prize, and a Commonwealth Writers' Prize for his work.

 Life, work and studies

+Haddon and a sister grew up in Northampton with parents who, he said, "did not feel, or would not show, any love or affection".
+His father was an architect.
+He had "happy childhood memories" of staying with grandparents in Brighton.
+Haddon wrote a fragmentary memoir of his early life, Leaving Home, after suffering 'brain fog' from long Covid.

-In 2003, Haddon won the Whitbread Book of the Year Award—in the Novels rather than Children's Books category—for The Curious Incident of the Dog in the Night-Time.
+In 2003, Haddon won the Whitbread Book of the Year Award, in the Novels rather than Children's Books category, for The Curious Incident of the Dog in the Night-Time.
 He also won the Commonwealth Writers' Prize in the Best First Book category, as The Curious Incident was considered his first book written for adults.
-Despite being categorized as an adult book for some awards, Haddon also won the Guardian Children's Fiction Prize in 2003 for the book.
-The book was also long-listed for the 2003 Man Booker Prize.
-It was adapted as a stage play and was successful for a long run.
+Despite it being categorized as an adult book for some awards, Haddon also won the Guardian Children's Fiction Prize in 2003 for the book.
+The Curious Incident was also long-listed for the 2003 Man Booker Prize.
+It was adapted as a stage play and had a long and successful run.
+It is second to War Horse as the National Theatre's most profitable production.

-The Curious Incident is written from the perspective of a 15-year-old boy, Christopher John Francis Boone.
+The Curious Incident was written from the perspective of a 15-year-old boy, Christopher John Francis Boone.
 In an interview at Powells.com, Haddon claimed that this was the first book that he wrote intentionally for an adult audience; he was surprised when his publisher suggested marketing it to both adult and child audiences (it has been very successful with adults and children alike).
-However, it has also been criticised by some autistic readers who objected to its 'depressing' depiction of Christopher, the autistic protagonist.
+It has been criticised by some autistic readers, who objected to its 'depressing' depiction of Christopher, the autistic protagonist.